Sequenom Fires Top Brass After Investigation

 Associated Press

-WASHINGTON (AP) - An independent panel that concluded as much as $60 billion in U.S.
+WASHINGTON (AP) - An independent panel that concluded as much as $60 billion

-In its final report to Congress, the Commission on Wartime Contracting blamed the losses on
+In its final report to Congress, the Commission on Wartime Contracting blamed the

-early stages of the wars when few controls were in place to monitor the heavy flow of money.
+especially during the early stages of the wars when few controls were in place to

-The Associated Press obtained a copy of the commission's 240-page report in advance of its
+The Associated Press obtained a copy of the commission's 240-page report in

-public release on Capitol Hill.
-The commission was created by Congress in 2008 and ceases
+advance of its public release on Capitol Hill.
+The commission was created by

-operating at the end of September.
+Congress in 2008 and ceases operating at the end of September.

 Stranded JetBlue

-pilot pleaded for
+pilot pleaded for help

-help from Conn.
+from Conn. airport

 By Rebecca Ruiz, Senior editor,